Judge Overturns SF School Board Decision To Cover Up Controversial Mural

 But the decision received significant pushback, not just from the school’s alumni association but from local Black leaders such as the Reverend Amos Brown, President of San Francisco chapter of the NAACP, and actor Danny Glover.

 “It takes two wings for a bird to fly, two wings for an airplane to stay up in the air.
-That mural must not come down,” said Brown at the time of the board’s vote.MORE NEWS: Sunnyvale City Council Could Declare Water Shortage Emergency
+That mural must not come down,” said Brown at the time of the board’s vote.MORE NEWS: UPDATE: Brush Fire Burns In North San Jose, Milpitas Along Coyote Creek Area

 Judge Massullo ruled that the board and the alumni association must meet and prepare to conduct an environmental review on the mural before the next court hearing on Aug.
 26 of this year.